matt8707/hass-config/README.md

 [Markdown Card](https://www.home-assistant.io/lovelace/markdown/) inside a [Picture Elements Card](https://www.home-assistant.io/lovelace/picture-elements/) to create dynamic [templates](https://www.home-assistant.io/docs/configuration/templating/).

-* Time and date with greeting based on time of day.
+* Time and date with greeting based on time of day
-* Lights and switches that are on, using natural language.
+* Lights and switches that are on, using natural language
-* Temperature with emoji based on weather conditions.
+* Temperature with emoji based on weather conditions
-* Important calendar information.
+* Important calendar information
 * Other conditional alerts

 ### Sidebar footer